 PCCLD discovered that the citizens of Pueblo County hold favorable views about the library district.
 PCCLD is held in high regard by county residents with 89% stating it is critical to have access to a comprehensive local public library.
 Over one-quarter (28%) mention the selection of books as most important followed by children's programs (19%) and internet access (18%).
-Ninety-three percent say workgroups to complete research and compile reports on library trends, emerging information technologies, community demographic and economic data, library benchmarks and measures, and organizational strengths, weaknesses, opportunities, and threats.
-Colorado Library Standards also were reviewed.
-Results of these efforts were reported to the library board of trustees in November 2020 and incorporated into the document presented here.
-The plan is subject to library trustee approval.
-Full reports documenting these efforts are included in the appendices to this plan.
-What follows here is a summation of the reports, findings and conclusions, and recommended strategic areas of focus for PCCLD for the upcoming years 2021-2025.

-they value the library offering computer and Internet usage.
+Ninety-three percent say they value the library offering computer and Internet usage.
 Seventy-four percent value the library as a place for homework and research.
 Seventy-three percent say they have visited a library location in the past three years although awareness of library collections ranges from 22% (streaming music) to 78% (books).
 Overall satisfaction with library facility cleanliness and maintenance is high (94%) and overall rating of library staff is excellent or very good (94%).

 Among non-users who have not visited a library location in the past three years nor used the PCCLD website, 75% are aware that PCCLD offers books and 73% are aware that children's materials and services are offered.
-A majority of those who are unaware of PCCLD's collections state they are unlikely to use these collections in the future, which is a good opportunity to educate and attract nonusers to the library.
+A majority of those who are unaware of PCCLD's collections state they are unlikely to use these collections in the future, which is a good opportunity to educate and attract non-users to the library.